About specifications

 Vibration suppression calibration is primarily used to solve processing vibration issues caused by insufficient structural strength.
 It is recommended to perform vibration suppression calibration every 50 hours of operation.

 As the device is used, structural strength or belt condition may change and require recalibration to maintain stability.
 However, it does not necessarily indicate a problem with the device.
-It is more of a preventive maintenance.
+It is more of preventive maintenance.

 Noise is generated during the normal operation of the laser module during vibration recognition.
 It is a normal phenomenon.